-The Commentary to Chapter Five, Part A (Sentencing Table) is amended by inserting at the end the following:
+The Commentary to the Sentencing Table is amended by inserting at the end the following:

-"Background: The Sentencing Table previously provided four "zones," labeled A through D, based on the minimum months of imprisonment in each cell.
+"Background: The Sentencing Table previously provided four 'zones,' labeled A through D, based on the minimum months of imprisonment in each cell.
 The Commission expanded Zone B by consolidating former Zones B and C. Zone B in the Sentencing Table now contains all guideline ranges having a minimum term of imprisonment of at least one but not more than twelve months.
-Although Zone C was deleted by its consolidation with Zone B, the Commission decided not to redesignate Zone D as Zone C, to avoid unnecessary confusion that may result from different meanings of "Zone C" and "Zone D" through different editions of the Guidelines Manual.".
+Although Zone C was deleted by its consolidation with Zone B, the Commission decided not to redesignate Zone D as Zone C, to avoid unnecessary confusion that may result from different meanings of 'Zone C' and 'Zone D' through different editions of the Guidelines Manual.".

-The Commentary to §5B1.1 captioned "Application Notes" is amended in Note 1(B), in the heading, by striking "nine months" and inserting "twelve months"; and in Note 2 by striking "Zone C or D" and inserting "Zone D", and by striking "ten months" and inserting "fifteen months".
+The Commentary to §5B1.1 captioned "Application Notes" is amended in Note 1(B), in the heading, by striking "nine months" and inserting "twelve months"; and in Note 2 by striking in subsection (c) by striking "subsection (e)" both places such term appears and inserting "subsection (d)";

+"Zone C or D" and inserting "Zone D", and by striking "ten months" and inserting "fifteen months".